isaacerdman/startup/notes.md

  - **Database** - The recipes will be saved for the profile, representing data pulled from database.
  - **WebSocket** - View activity of friends in app as they add and modify recipes.

+### CSS deliverable

+#### Simon CSS

+**main.css**: Changed padding around header elements, increased footer size slightly, centered footer text vertically.
+**play.css**: Changed colors, borders and spacing of game and notifications.
+Messed around with the shadow feature to see what it would look like with color and settled on white.
+Made the notifications less opaque.
+**about.css**: Changed border width and roundness for image and quote field.
+Spaced out elements more, and changed some font sizing, bold, and the pre-author character.
+Centered author name.